Goncalves2525/real-estate-management-system/docs/sprintB/us007/03.design/Readme.md

 ## 3.2.
 Sequence Diagram (SD)

-This diagram shows the full sequence of interactions between the classes involved in the realization of this endUser story.
+This diagram shows the full sequence of interactions between the classes involved in the realization of this person story.

 ![Sequence Diagram - Full](svg/us001-sequence-diagram-full.svg)